harena-lab/harena-docs/dccs/cellular/README.md

     * the origin's value is greater than 1
     * the value of the origin is greater than the value of the target or the target has no value
   * action:
-    * the origin transfers its value to the destination, decreasing it in the process;
+    * the origin transfers its value to the destination, decreasing it in the process
 * `_+`
   * conditions:
     * the origin has a value
     * the origin's value+1 is greater than the target's value
   * action:
-    * the origin transfers its value to the destination, increasing it in the process;
+    * the origin transfers its value to the destination, increasing it in the process
+* `_/`
+  * calculates a share rate, which is the value origin equally divided by the neighbors
+  * conditions:
+    * the share rate is greater than 1
+    * the share rate is greater than the value of the target or the target has no value
+  * action:
+    * the origin transfers a share rate to the destination, decreasing it from the origin;
 * `==`
   * conditions:
     * the origin's value is greater than 0